Praemuntiacus/Decorative_Desktop_Clock/README.md

 ```

+This code is a command-line instruction using the **PyInstaller** tool to create a standalone executable file for a Python program called **"Desktop_ArtNouveau_Clock.py"**.

+- **!pyinstaller**: This is the command to invoke **PyInstaller**, which is a tool used to package Python programs into standalone executables. **"!"** is necessary if you work in Jupyter Notebook.
+- **--onefile**: This option specifies that the output should be a single executable file (**.exe**), as opposed to a collection of separate files.
+- **--noconsole**: This option indicates that the resulting executable should not open a console or command prompt window when executed.
+- **--add-binary "C:/path/to/file/arnouveau_frame.png;."**: This option specifies that an additional binary file should be included in the executable.
+In this case, it adds the image file *"arnouveau_frame.png"* located at *"C:/path/to/file/"* to the executable.
+The semicolon (;) separates the source and destination paths, and the dot (.) indicates that the file should be placed in the same directory as the executable.
+- **--icon=2_clock_icon_bright.ico**: This option sets the icon for the resulting executable.
+It specifies the file *"2_clock_icon_bright.ico"* as the icon file to be used.
+You can convert  any image file to **.ico** format online
+- **Desktop_ArtNouveau_Clock.py**: This is the Python script file that I packaged into the executable.
+The name of your file may be different.

+So, running this command with **PyInstaller** will create a single standalone executable **.exe** file for the specified Python script, including an additional image file and an icon file if provided.
+The resulting **.exe** file can be run on a compatible system without the need for Python or any external dependencies.

-**Note**: Due to the presence of an embedded image, the generated desktop clock .exe file may trigger security measures on other PCs where I attempted to run the application.
+**Note**: Due to the presence of an embedded image, the generated desktop clock **.exe** file may trigger security measures on other PCs where I attempted to run the application.